The American Flyers Who Sank Japan's Greatest Battleship

 ISBN 9780451239914 | 432 pages | 02 Jul 2013 | NAL | 8.26 x 5.23in | 18 - AND UP

 Summary of Intrepid Aviators Summary of Intrepid Aviators Reviews for Intrepid Aviators An Excerpt from Intrepid Aviators

-October 24, 1944: Six young American torpedo bombers were sent on a search-and-destroy mission in the Sibuyan Sea.
+October 24, 1944: As World War II raged, six young American torpedo bombers were sent on a search-and-destroy mission in the Sibuyan Sea.
 Their target: the superbattleship Musashi, the pride of the Imperial Japanese Navy.
 The pilots were tasked with preventing the immense enemy warship from inflicting damage on American supply ships.
 Little did these men know that they had embarked on the opening round of history’s greatest—and last—epic naval battle.

 Two bomber crews launched in the first wave of attackers were shot out of the sky.
 Only pilot Will Fletcher survived the crash landing.
 Adrift at sea, Will made his way to land and escaped into the jungles of the Philippines, where he eluded capture by the Japanese with the help of Filipino guerrillas, whose ranks he joined to fight against their common enemy.

 Intrepid Aviators is the thrilling true story of these brave bomber pilots, their daring duel with the Musashi, and Will Fletcher’s struggle to survive as a guerrilla soldier.
 The sinking of Musashi inflicted a crucial blow in the Battle of Leyte Gulf and marked the first time in history that aviators sank a Japanese battleship on the high seas.

 To keep up-to-date, input your email address, and we will contact you on publication